Building lives for a better Harrisburg since 1910.

-Neighborhood Center has served the total Harrisburg community since 1910.
-Formerly known as the Methodist Mission, Neighborhood Center has a proud history of meeting the needs of and empowering its neighbors.
+The Neighborhood Center has served the total Harrisburg community since 1910.
+Formerly known as the Methodist Mission, Neighborhood Center has a proud history of meeting the needs of the community.

-The Center specializes in innovative approaches to community needs, among them the first kindergarten for African-American children in Harrisburg; the development of one of the first programs for physically and learning disabled children, which was used as a model when the Harrisburg School District began such a program; Young Mothers Together, one of the first agency responses to the high teen pregnancy rate in the city; and TICKET, a unique one-to-one tutoring program based on the teaching methods of Sylvia Ashton Warner.
+The Center specializes in innovative approaches to address community needs, among them the first kindergarten for African-American children in Harrisburg; the development of one of the first programs for physically and learning disabled children, which was used as a model within the Harrisburg School District, Young Mothers Together, one of the first agency responses to the high teen pregnancy rate in the city; and TICKET, a unique one-on-one tutoring program based on the teaching methods of Sylvia Ashton Warner.

-Pictured here is the Neighbor Center Mural, created in 1979.
-Information on the mural on found on Maclay Street can be accessed by clicking here.
+The mural pictured here is the Neighbor Center Mural, created in 1979.
+Information on the mural, found on Maclay Street, can be accessed by clicking here.

 Powerful partnerships that translate into our services.

-Neighborhood Center is a National Mission Institution in covenant relationship with the United Methodist Women National Office and an affiliated agency of the Susquehanna Conference of the United Methodist Church.
+- Neighborhood Center is a National Mission Institution an affiliated agency of the Susquehanna Conference of the United Methodist Church and is in a covenant relationship with the United Methodist Women National Office.

 - Neighborhood Center is a registered 501(c)(3) organization, and tax-exempt as a religious organization under PA law.